Forestville, New South Wales: Population

-65.9% of people were born in Australia.
-The most common countries of birth were England 6.0%, China 2.5%, New Zealand 2.1% and South Africa 1.4%.
-74.7% of people only spoke English at home.
-Other languages spoken at home included Armenian 3.5%, Cantonese 2.7%, Mandarin 2.6%, French 1.9% and Japanese 1.5%.
-The most common responses for religion in Forestville were No Religion 9.7%, Catholic 23.8% and Anglican 18.2%.
+64.3% of people were born in Australia.
+The most common countries of birth were England 5.3%, China 3.0%, New Zealand 2.0%, Hong Kong 1.5% and South Africa 1.5%.
+71.7% of people only spoke English at home.
+Other languages spoken at home included Armenian 3.6%, Cantonese 3.2%, Mandarin 2.8%, French 2.2% and Japanese 1.6%.
+The most common responses for religion in Forestville were No Religion 38.5%, Catholic 21.7% and Anglican 13.5%.

 Politics

 Following a redistribution in December 2009, Forestville residents may be allocated to one of two Federal electorates.
 This could be either the Division of Warringah or the Division of Mackellar.
 Forestville is home to the former Federal MP for Warringah, and former Prime Minister Tony Abbott.

 Transport

 Warringah Road is the main thoroughfare that connects Forestville to the adjacent suburbs of Roseville Chase and Frenchs Forest.
 Two different bus companies operate in Forestville.
-The privately held Forest Coach Lines operates numerous routes through the suburb, connecting Forestville to the Sydney CBD, Chatswood, Terrey Hills, Mona Vale and Warringah Mall.
-Keolis Downer Northern Beaches operate a single bus route, which runs from Chatswood to Dee Why and passes through Forestville.
+CDC NSW operates numerous routes through the suburb, with routes connecting Forestville to the Sydney CBD, Chatswood, Belrose and Terrey Hills as well as a Loop Service connecting Forestville Village Shops with Killarney Heights.
+Keolis Downer Northern Beaches operates two bus routes, which runs from Chatswood to Dee Why or Westfield Warringah Mall and passes through Forestville.